-While relatively few creative professionals had heard about Adobe Sensei, and most of them had only a vague idea what it is exactly, once they were shown concrete examples of what Adobe Sensei can achieve, 66% of respondents said they were extremely interested in what these developments can bring.
+While relatively few creative professionals had heard about Adobe Sensei, and most of them had only a vague idea what it is exactly, once they were shown concrete examples of what Adobe Sensei can achieve, 64% of respondents said they were extremely interested in what these developments can bring.
 Only very few (7%) were only a little bit interested, or not interested at all.

-Adobe Sensei is widely perceived as having the capacity to reduce a lot of the drudgery involved in the production of creative content, and it is clear that creative professionals are eager to embrace these developments: Over 62% thought it was extremely likely that Adobe Sensei would make them more productive.
+Adobe Sensei is widely perceived as having the capacity to reduce a lot of the drudgery involved in the production of creative content, and it is clear that creative professionals are eager to embrace these developments: Over 58% thought it was extremely likely that Adobe Sensei would make them more productive.

 Responses to the question "Do you think Adobe Sensei can make you more creative?" were more diverse.
-Only 27% of respondents felt relatively certain or certain Adobe Sensei would make them more creative - but many creatives stated they felt Adobe Sensei could contribute to their creativity by executing mundane tasks for them, thus freeing up more time for creativity.
+Only 30% of respondents felt relatively certain or certain Adobe Sensei would make them more creative - but many creatives stated they felt Adobe Sensei could contribute to their creativity by executing mundane tasks for them, thus freeing up more time for creativity.
 A majority of creative professionals were very eager to experiment with these new developments.

-1 The following demos from the 2017 Adobe MAX Sneaks were used: 'Project Cloak', 'Concept Canvas', 'Project Lincoln', 'Project Puppetron', 'Project Scribbler', 'PhysicsPac', 'SceneStitch', 'Select Subject' and 'SkyReplace'.
-The videos used can be viewed at https://bit.ly/2NAAyCY Perceived threats of Al and machine learning in the creative field While creative professionals may not be worried about their job, the research shows considerable concern about possible side-effects of applying Al and machine learning to creative tasks: There is relatively widespread fear that Al will have a leveling effect on creative output, and could lead to a new level of homogenized, machine-driven mediocrity in visual production, that will allow almost anyone to produce good-looking results.
-The question is, will this make the differentiation between machine-produced output and the work a creative professional provides harder to perceive, especially for the untrained eye.1 The concern is the leveling effect of Al on the way visual output looks, which in turn could lead to a devaluation of human creative skills.
+The following demos from the 2017 Adobe MAX Sneaks were used: 'Project Cloak', 'Concept Canvas', 'Project Lincoln', 'Project Puppetron', 'Project Scribbler', 'PhysicsPac', 'SceneStitch', 'Select Subject' and 'SkyReplace'.
+The videos used can be viewed at https://bit.ly/2NAAyCY

+Perceived threats of Al and machine learning in the creative field

+While creative professionals may not be worried about their job, the research shows considerable concern about possible side-effects of applying Al and machine learning to creative tasks: There is relatively widespread fear that Al will have a leveling effect on creative output, and could lead to a new level of homogenized, machine-driven mediocrity in visual production, that will allow almost anyone to produce good-looking results.
+The question is, will this make the differentiation between machine-produced output and the work a creative professional provides harder to perceive, especially for the untrained eye.

+The concern is the leveling effect of Al on the way visual output looks, which in turn could lead to a devaluation of human creative skills.
 Professionals are afraid of losing control over the creative part of the process, and do not want to be dictated by the machine.

 While the most prominent, it is not the only aspect of Al and machine learning developments that raise concern with creative professionals.
 Participants frequently cited the necessity for privacy safeguards and a clear policy regarding data collected from users.
-Some designers are also worried that Al-based tools will make it much easier for their personal style to be copied and duplicated.2 "Al will have an impact, but only on productivity.
-The creative vision will have to be there first " Sherri Morris
+Some designers are also worried that Al-based tools will make it much easier for their personal style to be copied and duplicated.

+While Japanese creatives voiced somewhat similar concerns, their attitude to AI and ML is clearly a more open one: They see these developments as the way of the future, and are less concerned that it might impede on their creativity.
+By contrast, western creatives, particularly in Europe, can see the usefulness of AI for tedious and complex tasks, but make it very clear they wish no interference from these technologies with human creativity.

+1 A similar trend is often mentioned in this context, the move from handcrafted websites to template-based developments that are less costly, but have had an important leveling effect on the way web-sites look today.
+"Al will have an impact, but only on productivity.
+The creative vision will have to be there first "

+Sherri Morris